emintz/ArduinoLib/RTOSAid/README.md

    least) without requiring special application logic.
 3. Scalability: developers can add queue capacity by enlarging the queue's buffer, which is extremely simple to do.
-4. Load leveling: queues absorb load spikesd by holding messages for later processing.
+4. Load leveling: queues absorb load spikes by holding messages for later processing.
 This simplifies background processing, where the queue delivers messages to a low priority background task.
 5. Fan in: any number of tasks can add messages to a queue, simplifying the implementation of client/server architectures
-6. Multi-task and multi-thread safety: multiple tasks can send and receive queue entries simultaneously without colliding, which makes queues the preferred inter-task communication mechanism.
+6. Multi-task and multi-thread safety: multiple tasks can send and receive queue entries simultaneously without colliding.
+This makes queues the preferred inter-task communication mechanism.

 The only cost is storage, the memory required to store messages for later